flapjack/flapjack/quickstart.markdown

 </p>
 </div>

-Stay tuned for more info on how to:
+Stay tuned for more info on how to configure:

-- Import contacts and entities.
+- notification rules
+- intervals
-- Configure notification rules, intervals, and summary thresholds.
+- summary thresholds

 In the mean time, **check out the [API documentation](https://github.com/flpjck/flapjack/wiki/IMPORTING) on how to import contacts and entities**.